reshamas/reshamas.github.io/_posts/2019-01-11-impact-report-for-wimlds-scikit-learn-sprints.md

   - The PR merged post-sprint was by [Sergul Aydore](https://twitter.com/sergulaydore).
 After participating in this sprint in March of 2017, Sergul then went on to participate in the [August 2018 scikit-learn sprint](http://gael-varoquaux.info/programming/sprint-on-scikit-learn-in-paris-and-austin.html) in Paris.

 ## Scikit-learn Issues Resolved
-This is a list of issues that were resolved and PRs that were open/closed/merged in:
+This is a list of issues that were resolved and PRs that were opened/closed/merged in:
 - [Tracking Sheet of Pull Requests](https://docs.google.com/spreadsheets/d/1hG_jmvib6zy3exdLUF_grb4ix5YaFpcwuKtRRYaoBPM/edit?usp=sharing)

 ## Lessons Learned
-- follow-up,
-- create tracking spreadsheet during the event
+- **Create tracking spreadsheet during the event**:  this was created after the event, and having it available during the sprint would have saved time in identifying which PRs were opened and who the contributors were.
+- **Label Issues**:  issues that were worked on during the sprint could be tagged as "sprint" and included "#wimlds" to find and track them
-- sprint was 6 hours (10am to 4pm).
+- **Duration**:  sprint was 6 hours (10am to 4pm); extend duration of sprint to 6pm for more time
+- **Follow-up**:  follow-up began one month post-sprint which was too long after the event.
+Sprint participants were contacted via event email, GitHub pinging, and individual email via meetup account and personal email, where available.
+The majority of sprint participants were non-responsive to follow-up communication.
-- contributing documentation updated to include verbage for [stalled PRs](https://github.com/scikit-learn/scikit-learn/pull/12894#pullrequestreview-190969817).
+  - **Contributing documentation**:  As a result of this abeyance, the documentation was updated to include verbage for addressing [stalled PRs](https://github.com/scikit-learn/scikit-learn/pull/12894#pullrequestreview-190969817).

 ## Acknowledgments
 Special thanks to the following Reviewers for their speedy review, assistance and patience: